AstraZeneca/runnable/docs/concepts/task.md

 === "yaml"

-    You can execute this by magnus execute -f examples/concepts/simple.yaml
+    You can execute this by runnable execute -f examples/concepts/simple.yaml

     ```yaml linenums="1"
     --8<-- "examples/concepts/simple.yaml"